-Applications must be completed and submitted online using the CIRM Grants Management Portal at https://grants.cirm.ca.gov.
+Applications must be completed and submitted online using the CIRM Grants Management Portal.
 Any prospective PI must create a login in the system to access application materials and apply.
 Applications are available in the system only to the PI.
 A PI may submit only a single Quest Award application in a given review cycle.